Configuring File Uploads

 Within BookStack there are a few different options for storing files:

-- local (Default) - Files are stored on the server running BookStack.
-Images are publically accessible, served by your websever, but attachments are secured behind BookStack’s authentication.
+- Files are stored on the server running BookStack.

-- s3 - Store files externally on Amazon S3.
-Images are made publically accessible on upload.
+- Images are made publicly accessible on upload.

 For all options you can use the ‘Enable higher security image uploads’ in-app admin setting which appends a random string to each uploaded image name to make URL’s hard to guess.